PhilipRuthig/EMtools/README.md

 ### 4 (optional) Run the validation
-- For the validation, you will need a manually labeled dataset of your data, your raw prediction results and `post_uni-em_val.ipynb`.
+- For the validation, you will need a manually labeled dataset of your data, your raw prediction results and `postprocessing_val.ipynb`.
 Reach out to Philip for details.
 Documentation might come in the future.